Community of the Year Award

 - The Arkansas Volunteer Community of the Year Awards is co-sponsored by the Governor's Advisory Commission on National Service and Volunteerism (GACNSV) and the Arkansas Municipal League (AML).

-- A panel of judges composed of distinguished citizens from across the state meets to review each nomination and select the award recipients.
+- A panel of judges of distinguished citizens from across the state meets to review each nomination and select the award recipients.

 What criteria do judges use to select Volunteer Communities of the Year?

 The Volunteer Community of the Year Awards (COY) honor communities that can address their community's greatest needs through impact-minded civic engagement activities.
 A sampling of the criteria used to select the winning communities is as follows:

 - What community-wide, city-led citizen engagement services and programs address the areas of greatest need within your community?

 - Is your community seeing a positive impact (change) from its efforts to fill the gaps in service provision?

 - Are your community's civic engagement activities innovative?

 - Did the community have to overcome unusual challenges to carry out these activities or achieve impact?

 - Does the city regularly provide opportunities for citizen input in developing solutions?